ogg25/camera-enhancer-docs/programming/android/api/zoom-setting/zoom-focus.md

 ## setManualFocusPosition

 Set the manual focus position.
-This position only effect once when this API is called.
+This position only takes effect once when this API is called.

 ```Java
     mCamera.setManualFocusPosition(0.5,0.6);